 Mortgage Waiting Period After Bankruptcy And Foreclosure

-This BLOG On Mortgage Waiting Period After Bankruptcy And Foreclosure Was UPDATED On January 1st, 2019
+This Article Is About Mortgage Waiting Period After Bankruptcy And Foreclosure

 There is a mandatory waiting period for mortgage loan borrowers to qualify for a residential mortgage loan after filing for Chapter 7 Bankruptcy.

-- To qualify for a FHA loan and VA loan, there is a mandatory two year waiting period after the discharge of a bankruptcy
+- To qualify for an FHA loan and VA loan, there is a mandatory two year waiting period after the discharge of a bankruptcy

 - NON-QM Loans has no waiting period requirements after bankruptcy and/or foreclosure